19.1: Electron-Transfer Reactions in Mitochondria

 Electron Transfer in Complex I

-Electron flow occurs from NADH to UQ through a series of one-electron carriers in the hydrophilic or peripheral domain of Complex I. The initial handoff of electrons occurs to a flavin cofactor, FMN, and then through a series of Fe/S clusters, to ubiquinone.
+Electron flow occurs from NADH to UQ through a series of one-electron carriers in the hydrophilic or peripheral domain of Complex I. The initial handoff of electrons occurs to a flavin cofactor, FMN, and then through a series of Fe/S clusters to ubiquinone.
 These electron acceptors include tetranuclear (Fe4S4) and binuclear (Fe2S2) iron-sulfur clusters, a FMN flavin mononucleotide, and a Mn (II) ion.
 These are shown in Figure \(\PageIndex{9}\).

 The tetranuclear Fe4S4 cluster is based on the cubane structure with Fe and S occupying alternating corners of a square in a tetrahedral geometry.
 Each Fe is also coordinated to thiolate (RS-) from coordinating cysteines and also sulfide (S2)-anions.
-The actual structure is a distorted cube as shown in Figure \(\PageIndex{10}\), along with that of the binuclear Fe2S2 cluster, whose bond angles also deviate from those in a perfect tetrahedron.
+The actual structure is a distorted cube, as shown in Figure \(\PageIndex{10}\), along with that of the binuclear Fe2S2 cluster, whose bond angles also deviate from those in a perfect tetrahedron.

-Many possible micro-redox states with different standard reduction potentials are possible for tetranuclear Fe4S4 clusters, much as polyprotic acids have multiple pKa values.
+Many micro-redox states with different standard reduction potentials are possible for tetranuclear Fe4S4 clusters, much as polyprotic acids have multiple pKa values.
 The two relevant to the tetranuclear clusters in Complex I are shown below:

 a.
 Fe(II)Fe(III)3/S2(CysS)21- + e- ↔ Fe(II)2Fe(III)2/S2(CysS)22- (less positive standard reduction potential)